iPhone 12 Pro Review

 Audio from the speakers is very good, call quality is strong and there’s Wi-Fi 6 support if you have the right router.

-It’s with the camera skills where the iPhone 12 Pro truly sets itself apart from the cheaper iPhone 12.
+It’s with the camera skills where the iPhone 12 Pro truly sets itself apart from the cheaper iPhone 12 and stands as one of the best camera phones around.
 Along with an extra 12-megapixel sensor with a 52mm equivalent lens for 2x shots, there’s a clever LiDAR sensor that enables faster low-light focusing.
 Its video skills are marginally better too, with 60fps video supported when you’re shooting in Dolby Vision HDR.

 In terms of the main 12MP wide camera though, the Pro has the same set-up as the iPhone 12.
 The Pro Max, on the other hand, has a much bigger sensor so that could be the model to look out for if you really want the best camera experience.
 The final camera is an f/2.4 ultra wide which can now take Night Mode shots.